A Simple Algorithm for Combinatorial n-Fold ILPs Using the Steinitz Lemma: Introduction

 \subsection{Background and our contribution}

 In this article we present a simple non-iterative algorithm that leverages the power of the Steinitz Lemma to solve a class of combinatorial \nfILP, \eqref{eqn:prob-def}.
-In other words, our approach allows us to solve this problem directly and not via a sequence of \textit{augmentation} steps involving the \textit{Graver bases} as exhibited in earlier papers such as \cite{DBLP:journals/talg/EisenbrandW20,DBLP:journals/corr/abs-1904-01361}.
-Typically the algorithms for solving \nfILP are based on the augmentation framework where one starts with a solution and then converges to the optimum iteratively by solving several programs.
-Moreover, some of the algorithms also involve solving a linear relaxation of the problem.
+In other words, our approach solves this problem directly and not via a sequence of \textit{augmentation} steps involving the \textit{Graver bases} as exhibited in earlier papers such as \cite{DBLP:journals/talg/EisenbrandW20,DBLP:journals/corr/abs-1904-01361}, or via non-iterative approaches that involve proximity-based arguments \cite{DBLP:conf/soda/CslovjecsekEHRW21} or decomposition-based arguments \cite{DBLP:conf/soda/CslovjecsekKLPP24}.

 \hide{Our work in this paper, the performance and approach, sits here in the ladder of successively improved results for solving ILP based problems.}

 Formally, we define our setting as follows.